eProsima/Fast-DDS-docs/docs/fastdds/use_cases/use_cases.rst

 This section provides configuration examples for the following typical use cases when dealing with distributed systems:

++ :ref:`use-case-tcp`.
+  Describes how to configure *Fast DDS* to use the ``LARGE_DATA`` builtin transports mode.
+This mode enables efficient utilization of TCP transport without the need for constant reconfiguration during deployment changes.
+It optimizes communication performance for large data samples over lossy networks by employing a combination of UDP and TCP/SHM transports.

 + :ref:`use-case-fast-rtps-over-wifi`.
   Presents a case where :ref:`discovery` through multicast communication is a challenge.
   This example shows how to: